ETCA Carbon Neutral

 Shell's assets in the Netherlands are on their way to a lower footprint.
-The same goes for the Shell Technology Centre Amsterdam (STCA).
+The same goes for the Energy Transition Campus Amsterdam (ETCA).

-Worldwide it is one of Shell's most important research centres and technology development is the focus.
+Amsterdam is with ETCA one of the three most important researchlocations for Shell worldwide.
 Of course, this 90,000 m2 large building also needs energy.
-STCA therefore has 196 solar panels on the roof and 128 colourful solar panels on the façade for direct energy supply.
+ETCA therefore has 196 solar panels on the roof and 166 colourful solar panels on the façade for direct energy supply.
 The temperature is regulated via underground heat and cold storage together with heat pumps, which use the electricity from Dutch wind farms.

-The four sources, two heat and two cold, are located at a depth of approximately 180 metres.
+Two heat sources and two cold sources are located at a depth of approximately 180 metres.
 In the winter, the heat sources provide warm water to heat the building.
 As soon as the water has cooled down, it is stored in the cold sources in the soil.
 The building can be cooled in the summer with this cold water.
 Once the water has been reheated, it is returned to the warm sources for storage.

-This combination of sustainable energy systems ensures that Shell's laboratory in Amsterdam is virtually CO2 neutral.
+This combination of sustainable energy systems ensures that Shell's laboratory in Amsterdam is virtually carbon neutral.

 Shell works with environmental and developmental organisations all over the world to reduce our environmental and societal impact and to benefit local communities.